dxw/playbook/src/user-research/how-we-do-user-research.md

 so you can easily use the information recorded.

 Avoid capturing personally identifiable information about participants on sticky notes or paper.
-If you capture any sensitive informaton on sticky notes or paper, make sure to use a shredder to dispose of it.
+If you capture any sensitive information on sticky notes or paper, make sure to use a shredder to dispose of it.

 Use a dxw provided phone or tablet, rather than your personal device, to capture